mathewgomas-alfred/mathewgomas.io/user_manual/introduction_from_other_software/introduction_from_sai.rst

 You can do the same for :guilabel:`Redo`, :guilabel:`Deselect`, :guilabel:`Invert Selection`, :guilabel:`Zoom out`, :guilabel:`Zoom in`, :guilabel:`Reset zoom`, :guilabel:`Rotate left`, :guilabel:`Rotate right`, :guilabel:`Mirror view` and perhaps :guilabel:`Smoothing: basic` and :guilabel:`Smoothing: stabilizer` to get nearly all the functionality of Sai's top bar in Krita's top bar.
 (Though, on smaller screens this will cause all the things in the brushes toolbar to hide inside a drop down to the right, so you need to experiment a little).

-:guilabel:`Hide Selection`, :guilabel:`Reset Rotation` are currently not available via the Toolbar configuration, you'll need to use the shortcuts :kbd:`Ctrl`+:kbd:`H` and :kbd:`5` to toggle these.
+:guilabel:`Hide Selection`, :guilabel:`Reset Rotation` are currently not available via the Toolbar configuration, you'll need to use the shortcuts :kbd:`Ctrl + H` and :kbd:`5` to toggle these.

 .. note::